-The Sullivan University Physician Assistant Program has submitted all required documents to the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and will host an in-person accreditation site visit in April 2013.
-The PA Program has begun accepting applications and anticipates matriculating its first class in September 2013, pending ARC-PA granting of accreditation-provisional at their September meeting.
-Provisional accreditation is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program.
+The Sullivan University Physician Assistant Program will submit all required documents to the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and will host an in-person accreditation site visit in January 2014.
+The PA Program has closed its first application cycle and anticipates matriculating its first class in June 2014.
+Accreditation-provisional is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program.

 - Bachelor’s Degree from an accredited college or university

 - Minimum cumulative undergraduate and graduate (if applicable) GPA of 3.0 on a 4.0 scale